Skip to main content

 Working with Jetson Orin

-This module is designed based on the Jetson Orin form factor, allowing users to directly assemble it onto the Jetson Orin Nano/NX Developer Kits.
+This module is designed to fit the Jetson Orin form factor and can be directly mounted onto the Jetson Orin Nano/NX development kit.

 Hardware Connection